-- A fallen sign for a Free Waterfall marks the beginning of the trail off the main road to Montezuma Waterfall.
-The path to the waterfall stops abruptly at the river, requiring us to use rock stepping stones to continue upstream.
+- A fallen sign for a Free Waterfall marks the beginning of the trail to Montezuma Waterfall.
+The path to the waterfall stops abruptly at the river, requiring us to use rocks as stepping stones to continue upstream.
 The large, slippery rocks jutting out from the murky water become scarce making it difficult in some areas.

 - Be extremely cautious of feet and hand placements.
 Lines of large, red ants march along the branches and lizards bask in the small patches of sunlight.
 Thick, intertwined tree roots cover the banks making steady foot placements difficult.

 - Only when necessary, we carefully place our hands on rocks or vines.
-Taking a step, I slip and grab a vine to prevent from falling into the murky water.
+Taking a step, Stephanie slips and grabs a vine to prevent from falling into the murky water.
 We hold our breath as the tree slowly becomes still again and let out a sigh of relief no sleeping reptiles were disturbed.

-- At last, reach the first of the 3 waterfalls.
-Seeing the color of the water we opt out of going for a swim, but many visitors splash around in the chilly water at the base of the falls.
+- At last, we reach the first of the 3 waterfalls.
+Seeing the color of the water we opt not to swim, but many visitors splash around in the chilly water.

 - Midway through our return hike, we hear voices above us.
 Carefully climbing up the steep bank, we emerge onto a small dirt path running parallel to the river.
-The unmarked trail begins across the river from where the trail from the road ends.
+The unmarked trail we thought had ended continues after crossing the river.

 * For more information on our tour check out: G Adventures Costa Rica on a Shoestring.